ros2/ros2_documentation/source/Tutorials/UnderstandingROS2Nodes.rst

 2 Nodes in ROS 2
 ^^^^^^^^^^^^^^^^

-Nodes are the fundamental communication type in the ROS graph.
+Each node in ROS should be responsible for a single, module purpose (e.g. one node for controlling wheel motors, one node for controlling a laser range-finder, etc).
-A node represents a single modular process.
+Each node can send and receive data to other nodes via topics, services, actions, or parameters.
-A robot system would be comprised of many nodes; for example, one controlling wheel motors, another controlling a laser range-finder, and so on.
+A full robotic system is comprised of many nodes working in concert.
 In ROS 2, a single executable (C++ program, Python program, etc.) can contain one or more nodes.

 Prerequisites